luisivan/aragon-trust/README.md

-*Disclaimer: This technology makes it easier to implement inheritance, but keep in mind that no technology can ensure that the funds are eventually directed towards the people or causes you originally intend to support*.
+> Disclaimer: This technology makes it easier to implement inheritance, but keep in mind that no technology can ensure that the funds are eventually directed towards the people or causes you originally intend to support.

 # Governance structure

-*Note: support percentages and time delays can be tweaked as you want, these are just sensible defaults*
+> Note: support percentages and time delays can be tweaked as you want, these are just sensible defaults.